AlikePro/SpaceLab/README.md

 We should be working on the presentation for our team lead's pitch for StartX Accelerator.
 Other files should be added soon...
 Currently, I'm working on a website to showcase our progress in the field of seismology.
-I need to structure all the data and make a presentation until 28/06/25 Thank you for reading this document!
+I need to structure all the data and make a presentation by 28/06/25 Thank you for reading this document!